ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 ~~~
 {: .output}

-Check the contents of `instructions.txt` and you should see that the enjoy
+Check the contents of `instructions.md` and you should see that the enjoy
 instruction is gone.
 To fully understand what revert is doing check out the
 repository history: